Lego Star Wars: The Complete Saga

 Prefer Entire Episodes

-When enabled, after the generator has picked a chapter to be enabled out of the allowed chapters, it will continue picking additional chapters from the same episode until it runs out of allowed chapters in that episode.
+When enabled, after the generator has picked a chapter to exist in your slot, out of the allowed chapters, it will continue picking additional chapters from the same episode until it runs out of allowed chapters in that episode.
 For example, if the generator picks 3-2 as the first enabled chapter, its next picked chapters will be guaranteed to be picked from the allowed chapters out of 3-1, 3-3, 3-4, 3-5 and 3-6.
 The Starting Chapter is always the first picked enabled chapter.
-With all chapters allowed to be enabled and an Enabled Chapters Count set to a multiple of 6, this option will result in whole episodes being enabled.
-When combined with the Preferred Chapters option, this option can be used to guarantee entire episodes.
+With all chapters allowed to exist in your slot, and an Enabled Chapters Count set to a multiple of 6, this option will result in whole episodes being enabled.

 25